Nixon323/Nixon323/README.md

 - 👋 Hi, I’m @Nixon323
-- 👀 I’m interested in Machine Learning, AI and Biig Data technologies
+- 👀 I’m interested in Machine Learning, AI and Big Data technologies
-- 🌱 I’m currently learning Big Data and Business Analytics at IE University
+- 🌱 I’m currently pursuing a Master in Big Data and Business Analytics at IE University
-- 💞️ I’m looking to collaborate on Jupyter notebook projects
+- 💞️ I’m looking to collaborate on projects supporting Jupyter notebook
 - 📫 How to reach me: nicolas.marechal@student.ie.edu